cockroachdb/docs/cockroachcloud/managing-access.md

 1. Note that a number of fine-grained roles can be assigned to a given user.
 Each role is represented by a row.
 Each row has a **scope**, which is either **Organization** or the name of a particular cluster.
 If the role is Cluster Administrator or Cluster Developer, giving it the scope of organization means that it applies to all clusters in the organization.

 {{site.data.alerts.callout_danger}}
-As an [org administrator](authorization.html#org-administrator-legacy), you may revoke that role from your own user; however, you will not be able to re-grant the administrator role to yourself.
+As an [Org Administrator](authorization.html#org-administrator-legacy), you may revoke that role from your own user; however, you will not be able to re-grant the administrator role to yourself.
 {{site.data.alerts.end}}

 #### Remove a Team Member